Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One potential avenue for improvement:** Instead of printing out entire lists in the notebook, maybe just print a summary of the data or the head of the data.
 It makes it hard to navigate the notebook when there are hundreds of lines being printed from a single list.

 - **One thing I learned:** I assumed `language-tool-python` would have issues with links, but it makes sense that it parses them (and other markdown syntax) correctly -- I actually have a VSCode extension that uses LanguageTool to spellcheck and grammar-check markdown and LaTeX files.

+## Varun

+- **One thing I like:** I like the analysis section in your notebook, it goes into detail and leverages knowledge of linguistic features that are relevant!

+- **One potential avenue for improvement:** Similar to Wilson's comment, the printing makes the notebook get really long.
+Maybe have a quick summary instead.

+- **One thing I learned:** I learned a quicker way to parse the praw output and quickly get features that are relevant to the post.